Rohan-Thoma/Mobile_Ad_Click_Prediction/README.md

 # Mobile Ad Click Prediction
-Detecting whether a mobile ad will be clicked or not in the age of information overflow, fast changing trends and short spanned attention.
+Predicting whether a mobile ad will be clicked or not in the age of information overflow, fast changing trends and short spanned attention.

 ## What are mobile ads and why we need to care about them ?
 A mobile ad is a type of ad that can appear on web pages and apps that are viewed on a mobile device like a cell phone or tablet.
-For Google Ads, “mobile” is defined as where the ad can appear on “mobile” devices.
+For Google Ads, “mobile ad” is defined as where the ad can appear on “mobile” devices.
 These include high-end mobile devices with smaller screens, such as smartphones.
 A decade ago, when smartphones were almost a cutting-edge idea, nobody would have expected that in just a few years, these devices will become indispensable to us.
 Almost half of the online traffic comes from mobile devices.
 The mobile digital advertising set to grow from $162.6 in 2018 to $384.9 billion, worldwide, by 2023 according to eMarketer research.
-So, we can say that mobile is the future of digital advertising.
-Therefore, any marketing or advertising campaign should also focus on them.
+> <b><i>So, we can say that mobile is the future of digital advertising.
+Therefore, any marketing or advertising campaign should also focus on them. </i></b>

 ## Business Objectives and constraints
-<b> Objective </b> :  Predict the pClick (probability of click) as accurately as possible. <br>
+<b> Objective </b> :  Predict the pClick (probability of click) for a given ad as accurately as possible. <br>

 <b> What is CTR (Click Through Rate) ? </b>
   * Clickthrough rate (CTR) is a ratio showing how often people who see your ad end up clicking it.
 Clickthrough rate (CTR) can be used to gauge how well your keywords and ads are performing.
 CTR is the number of clicks that your ad receives divided by the